Frequently Asked Questions

 Q – We are interested in Genealogical research in Ireland, do you have any advice?

 Answer – There are a number of sources for genealogical research.
 There are government public records offices in both the North (P.R.O.N.I) and the South(National Archives of Ireland).
 There is also local churches and local council records offices.
-Also there are individual genealogy centre’s in each region of Ireland that specialize in certain areas such as for example The Genealogy Centre in Corofin Co Clare deals with records local to that area.
-Finally there are experts and professionals who can be hired to manage the entire project for a set fee.
+Also there are individual genealogy centers in each region of Ireland that specialize in certain areas such as for example The Genealogy Centre in Corofin Co Clare deals with records local to that area.
+Finally, there are experts and professionals who can be hired to manage the entire project for a set fee.
 It depends on the level of depth and detail you want from your research.
-We know people who have spend days looking for a cottage that fell down 100 years ago or a gravestone in an overgrown cemetery. others prefer to talk with the locals in the pub and see what they know.
-Certain information is useful to have before arriving is contact telephone numbers of relatives, addresses and if possible GPS co-ordinates.
-We usually carry GPS on our genealogy tours as this is very useful.
+We know people who have spent days looking for a cottage that fell down 100 years ago or a gravestone in an overgrown cemetery.
+Others prefer to talk with the locals in the pub and see what they know.
+Certain information is useful to have before arriving is contact telephone numbers of relatives, addresses and if possible GPS coordinates.
+We usually carry GPS while on our genealogy tours as this is very useful.

 Q – Can you recommend pubs and restaurants while we are in Dublin?